Nailsworth: Governance

 An electoral ward in the same name exists.
 This mainly covers Nailsworth, but also stretches south to Horsley.
 The total ward population at the 2011 census was 6,614.

 Twinned

-Nailsworth is twinned with Lèves, France.

-On 27 November 2019, Nailsworth signed a Friendship Agreement with the Village of Perry, New York, United States of America.
+Nailsworth is twinned with Lèves, France, with which it enjoys an exchange visit in alternate years.
+In 2019, Nailsworth signed a Friendship Agreement with the Village of Perry, New York, United States of America.